Every person has a passion. For us, that would be boat building. It is what we enjoy doing for deep work and pleasure.

 Beyond the Framework

 Once lofting is done, you now have a framework to work with.
 Boatbuilding takes a lot of work.
 Each project can take several months up to years to complete, depending on your vessel’s size and whether you have a crew or not.
-It’s not for the faint of heart and definitely not for people who lack the patience.
+It’s not for the faint of heart or people who lack patience.

 If we have one piece of advice to share with beginners is that you must aim to create boats that are built to last.
 Remember, actual lives can be at stake due to a simple miscalculation.
 When things go wrong out there, they can spiral down pretty quickly and in a big way.
 Hence, don’t rush any project for the safety of the people who will board your boat.